Michael Schulze (Australian footballer)

 Michael Schulze (born 30 October 1962) is a former Australian rules footballer who played with Geelong in the VFL/AFL during the late 1980s and early 1990s.

-Schulze, originally from Grovedale, played mostly as a centre half back and was in that position when Geelong lost the 1989 VFL Grand Final.
+Schulze, originally from Grovedale, played mostly as a centre halfback and was in that position when Geelong lost the 1989 VFL Grand Final.
 He made a total of 91 senior appearances for Geelong.